ANKANA-MONDAL-MCA-A-2024-26-09-UEMK/Java-Assignment/.vscode/Readme.md

 through all elements.
 10. Write a Java program to clone a hash set to another hash set.
 11. Write a Java program to convert a hash set to an array.

+Week 10 : – File Handling in Java
+1.Write a Java program to create a text file and write some data into it.
+2.Write a Java program to read the content of a text file.
+3.Write a Java program to copy contents from one file to another file.
+4.Write a Java program to count the number of lines, words, and characters in a file.
+5.Write a Java program to serialize and deserialize an object.
+6.Write a Java program to search for a word in a file.
+7.Write a Java program to list all files and directories of a given path.